henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 $ reapr pipeline Staphylococcus_aureus.velvet.scf.fasta PE_on_velvet_sorted.bam reapr_velvet
 ```

-look at this file: `reapr_velvet/05.summary.report.txt`
+Now look at this file: `reapr_velvet/05.summary.report.txt`

 - How many assembly errors did Reapr find and break?
 How many warnings?
 - What is the N50 before and after Reapr?